What is it?

 We would be very happy to answer any questions you've got about the M-COCO-2.
 Either send us an e-mail or get an immediate response by speaking to us now on our Live Chat...

 - Dual channel colour corrector and legaliser for whole picture adjustments in IP and SDI systems

 - Software app that runs on the MARBLE-V1 media processor

 - Use it with SDI, IP or both at the same time: supports 31 video formats, SMPTE ST 2022-6 and ST 2022-7 protocols and video within ST 2110 (ST 2110-10, -20 and -21 standards)

 - Wide range of colour correction tools, including RGB gain, RGB lift, YUV gain, YUV lift, video gain, chroma gain, chroma hue, overall and individual RGB gamma adjustment, Black Stretch and Highlights Stretch

-- Excellent legaliser: RGB and Y/C clipping with choice of four modes to create a legal and natural-looking picture, as well as illegal signal highlighting
+- Excellent legaliser: use the RGB and Y/C clipping to create a legal and natural-looking picture

 - Wipe between the processed and unprocessed signal for a ‘before’ and ‘after’ comparison